Table of Contents

-What Are the Popular Quantity Surveying Pathways?
+4. What Are the Popular Pathways in this Field?

 You can start with a Foundation in Science or Arts or a Pre-University (A-Level, SACE, STPM, etc.) course after completing SPM or equivalent qualification.

-So what does your pathway look like?
+So what would your pathway look like?

 Diploma in Quantity Surveying